 The pupil picks a text with a compulsory question.
 In addition, there will be a secondary text and an image.
 He has 20 minutes to study/analyse it and to prepare answers to the question.
 Then he has 20 minutes to make an oral presentation to the examiners and answer their question.

 PHYSICAL EDUCATION, SPO

 Requirements for admission:

-This course is open to all students who have a genuine interest in sports and who wish to further develop their competences in individual and team sports as well discover new sports.
-A good physical condition and positive attitude are strongly recommended.
+This course is open to all students who love sport and want to improve their skills in individual and team sports or discover new sports.